michaelwittmann/invenio-rdm-notifier/README.md

 # InvenioRDM Notifier

-This project contains a Bot to notify users about new Records added to a [InvenioRDM](https://inveniosoftware.org/) Instance.
+This project contains a bot to notify users about new records added to a [InvenioRDM](https://inveniosoftware.org/) instance.

 Currently, only Slack is supported as a notification channel, others may follow.
 Feel free to contribute!